 The very features that make cockatoos adaptable to new situations in the wild – their intelligence, natural curiosity and adaptability – also make them appealing as pets.

 They are lively, entertaining birds, who become very devoted to their owners.
 They can learn to mimic human speech, and apply it in appropriate situations; for example, they will greet visitors with “Hello” and call “Bye Bye!” when they leave.

-Their natural curiosity and agility means that they need very large enclosures and lots of stimulation to keep them healthy.
-In the wild, Sulphur-crested Cockatoos live in large flocks, so it is unnatural for them to be kept without the company of other birds.
+Their natural curiosity and agility mean they need very large enclosures and lots of stimulation to keep them healthy.
+In the wild, sulphur-crested cockatoos live in large flocks, so it is unnatural for them to be kept without the company of other birds.

 Birds that are kept in small cages, with no distractions such as toys to play with, and without the company of other birds or of people will often pluck their own feathers until they are completely naked.